 As previously disclosed in its Annual Report filed on Form 10-K for the year ended December 31, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as U.S. Tax Reform on December 22, 2017.
-U.S. Tax Reform includes multiple changes to the U.S. tax code with varying effects on the Company's results for the three months ended March 31, 2018.
-The SEC staff issued guidance on accounting for the tax effects of U.S. Tax Reform for which the accounting is companies to complete the accounting.
-Companies are required to reflect the income tax effects of those aspects of U.S. Tax Reform for which the accounting is complete.
+U.S. Tax Reform includes multiple changes to the U.S. tax code with varying effects on the Company's results for the six months ended June 30, 2018.
+The SEC staff issued guidance on accounting for the tax effects of U.S. Tax Reform and provided a one-year measurement period for complete the accounting.
+Companies are required to reflect the income tax effects of U.S. Tax Reform for which the accounting is complete.
 To the extent that a company's accounting for certain income tax effects of U.S. Tax Reform are incomplete but the company is able to determine a reasonable estimate, it must record a provisional estimate in its financial statements.
 The Company has made reasonable interpretations and assumptions with regard to various uncertainties and ambiguities in the application of certain provisions of U.S. Tax Reform.
-It is possible that the Internal Revenue Service ("IRS") could issue subsequent guidance or take positions on audit that differ from the Company's interpretations and assumptions.
-The Company currently believes subsequent guidance issued or interpretations made by the IRS will not be materially different from the Company's application of the provisions of U.S. Tax Reform.
-The Company is continuing to evaluate all of the provisions of U.S. Tax Reform and expects to finalize its assessment during the one-year measurement period provided for by the SEC to complete the accounting for U.S. Tax Reform.
-During the three months ended March 31, 2018, the Company has not made any significant changes to its initial assessments made during the fourth quarter of 2017.
+The Company is continuing to evaluate all of the provisions of U.S. Tax Reform and expects to finalize its assessment during the one-year measurement period provided by the SEC to complete the accounting for U.S. Tax Reform.
+It is possible that the Internal Revenue Service or the U.S. Department of the Treasury could issue subsequent guidance or take positions on audit that differ from the Company's interpretations and assumptions.

-As of March 31, 2018, the Company's cumulative liability for gross unrecognized tax benefits was \$7.8 million.
+As of June 30, 2018, the Company's cumulative liability for gross unrecognized tax benefits was \$7.2 million.
 As of December 31, 2017, the Company's cumulative liability for gross unrecognized tax benefits was \$6.8 million.

 The Company continues to recognize interest and penalties associated with uncertain tax positions as a component of taxes on income before equity in net income of associated companies in its Condensed Consolidated Statements of Income.
-The Company recognized an expense of \$0.1 million for interest and an expense of \$0.1 million for penalties in its Condensed Consolidated Statement of Income for the three months ended March 31, 2018, and recognized a credit of \$0.2 million for interest and an expense of less than \$0.1 million for penalties in its Condensed Consolidated Statement of Income for the three months ended March 31, 2017.
-As of March 31, 2018, the Company had accrued \$0.7 million for cumulative interest and \$1.2 million for cumulative penalties in its Condensed Consolidated Balance Sheets, compared to \$0.6 million for cumulative interest and \$1.0 million for cumulative penalties accrued at December 31, 2017.
+The Company recognized an expense for interest of less than \$0.1 million and \$0.1 million and an expense for penalties of \$0.1 million and \$0.2 million for the three and six months ended June 30, 2018.
+Comparatively, the Company recognized an expense of \$0.1 million for interest, and an expense of \$0.1 million and \$0.1 million for penalties for the three and six months ended June 30, 2017, respectively.
+As of June 30, 2018, the Company had accrued \$0.7 million for cumulative interest and \$1.2 million for cumulative penalties in its Condensed Consolidated Balance Sheets, compared to \$0.6 million for cumulative interest and \$1.0 million for cumulative penalties in the Consolidated Balance Sheets, compared to \$0.6 million for cumulative interest and \$1.0 million for cumulative penalties in the Company for Company taxes of \$0.1 million for cumulative penalties in the Consolidated Balance Sheets, compared to \$0.6 million for cumulative interest and \$1.0 million for cumulative penalties in the Company for Company for Company to \$0.6 million for cumulative interest and \$1.0 million for cumulative penalties in the Company for Co

-During the three months ended March 31, 2018 and 2017, the Company recognized a decrease of less than \$0.1 million and \$0.4 million, respectively, in its cumulative liability for gross unrecognized tax benefits due to the expiration of the applicable statutes of limitations for certain tax years.
+During the six months ended June 30, 2018 and 2017, the Company recognized a decrease of \$0.3 million and \$0.4 million, respectively, in its cumulative liability for gross unrecognized tax benefits due to the expiration of the applicable statutes of limitations for certain tax years.